Rutgers Scarlet Knights football: Head coaches

-Rivalries

-Princeton

-The rivalry dates back to the first college football game in history in 1869.
-The series between the schools ended in 1980.

 Logos and uniforms

 Traditional uniforms have featured red jerseys, white pants, and red helmets but the particular style has changed many times over the years.
 The helmets, in particular, have featured a wide range of logos.
 The Block R logo has seen various forms over the years but what fans now consider the "traditional" team logo debuted in 2001.
 Between 2012 and 2016, the uniform featured a distinctive chrome helmet with a rotation of red, black, and white jerseys that are based on the team's knight mascot.
-Rutgers returned to a more traditional uniform (red jerseys, white pants, and red helmets) in 2016.
+Rutgers returned to more of their traditional uniform (red jerseys, white pants, and red helmets) in 2016.

 Black jerseys have been rarely used by the team.
 Although black pants were worn on a couple of occasions with white jerseys on the road, the black jerseys (with black pants) have only been used eight times, in 2007, 2011, 2013, 2014, 2015, 2016, 2017, and 2018.